katherine-wilson/unofficial-wiki-quote-bot-discord/README.md

 # <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Wikiquote-logo.svg/300px-Wikiquote-logo.svg.png?20061124173848%27" width="27" height="31"> WikiQuote Bot for Discord
 This bot was built for use on the [Discord](https://discord.com/) social platform.
 Its purpose is to retrieve a random quote from the [WikiQuote](https://en.wikiquote.org/wiki/) site based on user queries.
-The results are to be returned to the user as in the form of a message, which is sent to the same channel as the user's query.
+The results are to be returned to the user in the form of a message, which is sent to the same channel as the user's query.
 This small project is not affiliated with WikiQuote and was programmed using **Node.js**.

 #### Contents